storj-thirdparty/uplink-python/docs/library.md

 #### Description:

-This function request_access_with_passphrase  requests satellite for a new access grant using a passhprase, there is no pre-requisites required for this function.\
+This function request_access_with_passphrase  requests satellite for a new access grant using a passphrase, there are no pre-requisites required for this function.\
-This function accepts 3 arguments Satellite URL, API Key and  encryptionpassphrase and returns an access object on successful execution which can be used to call other functions which are bound to it.\
+This function accepts 3 arguments Satellite URL, API Key, and encryption passphrase and returns an access object on successful execution which can be used to call other functions which are bound to it.\
 An access grant is a serialized structure that is internally comprised of an API Key, a set of encryption key information, and information about which Satellite address is responsible for the metadata.\
 An access grant is always associated with exactly one Project on one Satellite.

 #### Arguments: